The Milner/Schwarz Farmhouse Story

 Living Room Medallion

 New Gardens Area

 Hover your mouse over this main image to see descriptions of each image

 Arial view of Milner/Schwartz house during 2013 flood

-Public sentiment persuaded the City to refrain from demolishing the Milner-Schwarz Farmhouse Museum, since it is now the oldest remaining brick house standing in Larimer County.
+Public sentiment persuaded the City to refrain from demolishing the Milner-Schwarz house, since it is now the oldest remaining brick house standing in Larimer County.
 In 2009 the City was awarded a $139,350 grant from the Colorado State Historical Fund with a match of $46,450 ($36,450 from the City plus $10,000 from the Loveland Historical Society) to stabilize the foundation and restore the exterior of the house.
-The Loveland Historical Society, through many donations and support from the community, such as the Boy Scouts, has restored the farm house to its 1890s appearance.
+The Loveland Historical Society, through many donations and generous support from the community such as the Boy Scouts, has restored the interior to the turn-of-the-nineteenth century era.

-The five-hundred year flood over three days in September, 2013, that caused tragic havoc all along the Front Range of the Rockies, also demolished Old Fairgrounds Park.
-But it miraculously spared the old Milner-Schwarz Farmhouse Museum.
-Its grounds were surrounded but not inundated by raging water carrying along huge boulders, debris and tons of silt, nor washed away, as the normally tame Big Thompson River widened to nearly a mile across, rolling through the park with unbelievable destruction.
-We wondered if the Milners purposely built their house on the small natural rise?
-If they did, it was old fashioned ingenuity and a farmer’s insight that saved their legacy for the future.
+The five-hundred-year flood that occurred over three days in September, 2013, caused tragic havoc all along the Front Range of the Rockies, and demolished Old Fairgrounds Park.
+But it miraculously spared the Milner-Schwarz House.
+Its grounds were surrounded but not inundated by raging water carrying along huge boulders, debris, and tons of silt, as the normally tame Big Thompson River widened to nearly a mile across, raging through the park with unbelievable destruction.
+After the 2013 Flood, FEMA even changed official flood parameters in the area because of the resiliency of the Milner-Schwarz House.
+If the Milners, professional masons that they were, purposefully built the old farmhouse on the small natural rise with flooding in mind, it was old fashioned ingenuity and farmer’s insight that saved their legacy for the future and for our enjoyment.